Can Cops Get Life Insurance? They Sure Can...But There's More

 1. An Individual Life Insurance Policy is More Portable

 The first issue is portability.
-If you have police officer insurance benefits through the OPP, TPS or the RCMP, it’s attached to the job.
-This means if you quit, your coverage terminates.
+If you have police officer insurance benefits through the OPP, TPS, or the RCMP, they are attached to the job.
+This means that if you quit, your coverage terminates.

 If you’ve developed any health issues while you’re a police officer, you could become uninsurable outside of your group plan.

-Once you leave the police service your benefits are gone and now you have to apply for coverage.
-Your age and medical condition make protection extortionately expensive and in fact, the depression may even disqualify you from traditional coverage depending on the circumstances.
+Once you leave the police service, your benefits are gone, and you must apply for coverage.
+Your age and medical condition make protection extortionately expensive, and in fact, the depression may even disqualify you from traditional coverage, depending on the circumstances.

 Ugh.
-That’s why having your own coverage helps.
-If you apply while you’re young and healthy life insurance is way more affordable.
+That’s why having your OWN coverage helps.
+Life insurance is way more affordable if you apply while young and healthy.

 2. Individual Life Insurance Offers Higher Coverage Amounts - Group Insurance Death Benefits Are Limited

 The second issue is inadequate coverage.
-While cops enjoy some of the best benefits around, group life insurance for police officers is usually limited to 1 to 4 X salary.
-So, for example, if you’re working for Ontario Provincial Police earning $100k annually, your max life insurance protection may be $400,000.
+While police officers enjoy some of the best benefits, group life insurance is usually limited to 1 to 4 times their salary.
+For example, if you work for the Ontario Provincial Police and earn $100k annually, your maximum life insurance coverage may be $400,000.

-Sounds like a lot of money doesn’t it?
+It sounds like a lot of money, doesn’t it?

-Let’s say you’re 40 years old, earning $100k annually and are set to retire at age 55.
-That means over the next 15 years, you’re going to earn at least $1.5 million of income for your family.
-Oh, don’t forget the government’s going to take 30-40% of that in taxes, depending on how much overtime you’ve worked.
+Let’s say you’re 40 years old, earning $100k annually, and set to retire at age 55.
+That means over the next 15 years, you’ll earn at least $1.5 million in income for your family.
+Oh, and don’t forget the government will take 30-40% of that in taxes, depending on how much overtime you worked.

-If God forbid, something happens and you don’t come home tomorrow, your family is not going to see that $1.5 million you would have earned.
-Instead, your police officer insurance benefits will pay out a maximum of $400,000 to your loved ones.
+If God forbid, something happens, and you don’t come home tomorrow, your family will not see that $1.5 million you would have earned.
+Instead, your police officer insurance benefits pay your loved ones a maximum of $400,000.

-This replaces your after-tax income for maybe 5 years.
+This replaces your after-tax income for maybe five years.
 Then what?

-Why not top up your group insurance with a personal plan so your family isn’t burdened with unnecessary financial stress you pass away?
-A $500,000, 20 Year Term policy with RBC life insurance costs a 40-year-old, non-smoking, male, $47.61 per month.
+Why not top up your group insurance with a personal plan, so your family isn’t burdened with unnecessary financial stress when you pass away?
+A $500,000, 20-year Term policy with RBC life insurance costs a 40-year-old, non-smoking male $47.61 per month.

-His female counterpart pays $34.57 per month for similar protection with Wawanesa Life.
+His female counterpart pays $34.57 monthly for similar protection with Wawanesa Life.

 3. Individual Life Insurance Is More Affordable & Has Superior Options Compared With Police Group Benefits

-If at any point you want to exchange your individual term coverage for permanent insurance, you can do so.
-Also, depending on the carrier you’re with, you may have a few choices: whole life, universal life or Term to 100.
-Most group plans don’t have options for this and if they do, they are very limited.
+You can exchange your term coverage for permanent insurance at any point.
+Depending on your carrier, you may have a few choices: whole life, universal life, or Term to 100.
+Most group plans don’t have options for this; if they do, they are very limited.

-Yes, it’s true your employer pays the premium for your base life insurance policy (usually one or two times your gross salary).
-But if you want to top up your coverage amount, you have to pay extra.
-Depending on your age, topping up group life insurance is often more expensive than purchasing an individual life insurance policy.
+Yes, your employer pays the premium for your base life insurance policy (usually one or two times your gross salary).
+But you have to pay extra to top up your coverage amount.
+Depending on age, topping up group life insurance is often more expensive than purchasing an individual life insurance policy.
 See the example below.

 Police Officer Insurance Benefits vs Individual Life Insurance